-O'Neill, because of its broad program base, offers scientific and technical assistance to Indiana communities from all of the eight Indiana University campuses.
+O'Neill, because of its broad program base, offers scientific and technical assistance to Indiana communities from all eight Indiana University campuses.
 The school maintains a wide network of relations with a large number of public agencies at all levels of government.

 The degree programs offered by the O'Neill School of Public and Environmental Affairs range from the associate degree, offered primarily on some of the regional campuses, to the Ph.D.
-The school offers seven professional master's degrees for individuals interested in achieving leadership positions in public, private, and nonprofit organizations:
+The school offers eight professional master's degrees for individuals interested in achieving leadership positions in public, private, and nonprofit organizations:

-- Master of Arts in Arts Administration (M.A.A.A.) - Master of Environmental Sustainability (M.E.S.) - Master of Science in Healthcare Management (M.S.H.M.) - Master of Public Affairs (M.P.A.) - Master of Public Management (M.P.M.) - Master of Science in Criminal Justice and Public Safety (M.S.C.J.P.S.) - Master of Science in Environmental Science (M.S.E.S.)
+- Master of Arts in Arts Administration (M.A.A.A.) - Master of Environmental Sustainability (M.E.S.) - Master of Science in Healthcare Management (M.S.H.M.) - Master of International Affairs (M.I.A.) - · Master of Public Affairs (M.P.A.) - Master of Public Management (M.P.M.) - Master of Science in Criminal Justice and Public Safety (M.S.C.J.P.S.) - Master of Science in Environmental Science (M.S.E.S.)

 The M.P.A. is a professional degree structured around concepts and skills essential to public management, policy, and planning activities in the government, nonprofit, and private sectors.
 The M.E.S. produces trained professionals ready to start confronting environmental issues from the moment they graduate.
 The M.S.E.S. provides students with a strong background in environmental sciences while emphasizing the applied aspects of environmental research and management.
 The M.S.H.M. is aimed at recent college graduates who are seeking the skills and credentials that will enable them to obtain entry level positions in the healthcare management field.
 The M.A.A.A. prepares students for careers in arts management and cultural policy.
+The M.I.A. provides students the skills necessary to work effectively in global institutions across the public, private, and nonprofit sectors.
 The M.S.C.J.P.S. combines coursework in criminal justice, public safety and management to address increasing demand for advanced education in criminal justice and public safety.
-The M.P.M. program is an interdisciplinary professional program structured around concepts and skills essential to management, policy, planning activities within governmental, guasi-governmental, and nonprofit organizations.
+The M.P.M. program is an interdisciplinary professional program structured around concepts and skills essential to management, policy, planning activities within governmental, quasigovernmental, and nonprofit organizations.
 Additionally, O'Neill's M.P.A., M.S.E.S. and M.P.M. may be pursued in combination with degrees in law, library science, biology, information science, journalism, geography, geological sciences, and degrees offered by a number of area studies centers and institutes.